doc. Erik Sherman Roraback, D.Phil. (Oxon.)

 - ‘Circulating within the Modern Cinematic Image’ FAMU International, F.A.M.U.-Prague, Winter semester 2017.

-- ‘Circulating within the Modern Cinematic Image’ FAMU International, F.A.M.U.-Prague, Summer semester 2018.
+- ‘Circulating within the Post-Modern Cinematic Image’ FAMU International, F.A.M.U.-Prague, Summer semester 2018.

 Magdalen College, Oxford and Mansfield College, Oxford, UK, as doctoral candidate tutored US literature (Magdalen on the invitation of David Norbrook, ed., The Penguin Book of Renaissance Verse: 1509–1659, Penguin) 1996 and twentieth-century literature in English (Mansfield on the invitation of Robert Young, ed., Untying the Text: A Post-Structuralist Reader, Routledge Kegan & Paul), 1996.